 Other Appeals.
-Any Player who has a grievance over any aspect of the Policy other than discipline under Sections 1.5 or 2, including but not limited to suspensions and fines for failure to appear for testing (see Appendix E) or regarding evaluation or medical treatment (including the absence thereof), must present such grievance to the NFLPA (with a copy to the Management Council) within five (5) business days of when he knew or should have known of the grievance.
+Any Player who has a grievance over any aspect of the Policy other than discipline under Sections 1.5 or 2 must present such grievance to the NFLPA (with a copy to the Management Council) within five (5) business days of when he knew or should have known of the grievance.
 The NFLPA will endeavor to resolve the grievance in consultation with the Management Council.
 Thereafter, the NFLPA may, if it determines the circumstances warrant, present such grievance to: (i) the designated third-party arbitrator selected pursuant to Section 4 of this Policy for final resolution for any disciplinary action; or (ii) the Commissioner for any other matter.
 Such grievance must be presented no later than thirty (30) calendar days after the Player's presentment of the grievance to the NFLPA.